What is Clafoutis?

 - Prepare the peaches by removing the skin and cutting the peach around the pit.
 Discard the peach pit.
 I've cut the peach into large rough dice about the same size as the cherries.

-- Once the baking dish is prepared, add the fruit to the dish and sprinkle in the sliced or slivered almonds.
+- Once the baking dish is prepared, add the fruit and sprinkle in the sliced or slivered almonds.

-- In a medium sized mixing bowl add the eggs, sugar, flour and stir to incorporate.
-Once the mixture comes together add the milk, vanilla, almond extract and pinch of salt.
-Whisk the kirsch, peach schnapps (if using) and stir in until well incorporated.
+- Add the eggs, sugar, and flour in a medium-sized mixing bowl and stir to incorporate.
+Once the mixture comes together, add the milk, vanilla, almond extract, and pinch of salt.
+Whisk the Kirsch and peach schnapps (if used) and stir until well incorporated.

 - Pour the batter over the fruit and add the dish to the oven.
 Make sure the batter has enough space to expand.
 Place the dish on a cooking sheet to catch any potential overflow.

-- Bake in the oven at 350° F for approximately 50 minutes.
-To check for doneness, the clafoutis should still be a little wiggly in the center.
-It is done when you insert a toothpick in the center and it comes out clean.
-Remove the clafoutis from the oven and cool on a wire rack at room temperature until cool (about 20 minutes).
+- Bake in the oven at 350°F or 175°C for approximately 50 minutes.
+The clafoutis should still be a little wiggly in the center to check for doneness.
+It is done when you insert a toothpick in the center, and it comes out clean.
+Remove the clafoutis from the oven and cool them on a wire rack at room temperature until they are cool (about 20 minutes).

 - Once the clafoutis is cooled, sprinkle with powdered sugar and serve.
-The clafoutis is great on its own, but a little scoop of vanilla ice cream and a squiggle of cherry syrup never hurt either.
+The clafoutis is excellent, but a little scoop of vanilla ice cream and a squiggle of cherry syrup never hurt.

 Leave a Reply